KinsonDigital/NukeLearning/CICDRequirements.md

 - [ ] Nuget package release does not exist yet
 - [ ] Real world testing complete

-# Preview Release PR Status Check

-- [ ] Versions are valid in csproj
-- [ ] Check that the source branch is a valid preview release branch
-- [ ] Check that the target branch is a release branch
-- [ ] Verify that the `v#.#.#` section of the preview branch (source) matches the `v#.#.#` section of the release branch (target)
-- [ ] Validate 'v#.#.#-preview.#' section of the preview branch (source) matches version in csproj
-- [ ] Check that a GitHub milestone has been created
-- [ ] Check that a GitHub release does not already exist
-- [ ] Check that a tag that matches the csproj version does not already exist
-- [ ] Check that the release notes exist.
-(Not prod release notes)
-- [ ] Check that the release notes contain at least one issue number for each issue in the milestone
-- [ ] Nuget package release does not exist yet
-- [ ] Real world testing complete

 # Preview Release Workflow